Robert K. Ritner: Teaching

 Between 1991 and 1996, Ritner held the position of Marilyn M. Simpson Assistant Professor of Egyptology in the Department of Near Eastern Languages and Civilizations at Yale University.
 In 1996, he was recruited to the University of Chicago's Oriental Institute and Department of Near Eastern Languages and Civilizations.

 Field of work

 Ritner was widely known for his work on Egyptian religious practices, language, medicine, literature, magic, and political history.
 Within the Mormon studies community, Ritner was known for confirming the conclusions of other Egyptologists who have investigated the Joseph Smith papyri.
-Ritner has concluded that the Book of Abraham is "a perhaps well-meaning, but erroneous invention by Joseph Smith."
+Ritner concluded that the Book of Abraham is "a perhaps well-meaning, but erroneous invention by Joseph Smith."

-He was a descendant of Joseph Ritner, who served as the Anti-Masonic Governor of Pennsylvania from 1835 to 1839, which Professor Ritner has noted with some amusement as he personally credits Freemasonry with helping to popularize ancient Egyptian culture and architecture.
+He was a descendant of Joseph Ritner, who served as the Anti-Masonic Governor of Pennsylvania from 1835 to 1839, which Professor Ritner noted, with some amusement as in his own opinion Freemasonry ought to be credited with popularizing ancient Egyptian culture and architecture.

 Death

-Ritner died on 25 July 2021 at the age of 68.
+Ritner died on 25 July 2021, at the age of 68.